Doublevil/scbspeedrun/tech/Clouds.md

 ![gif](https://github.com/Doublevil/scbspeedrun/blob/main/media/tech/Cloud_DashStop.webp)

+Note that you still cannot jump while standing on the cloud.
+You can however dash away or use the voltage cart.

 This might be useful when you really don't want to bounce, or to stabilize before one of the harder bounces in Hacked Cloud.